qmk/qmk_firmware/users/jonavin/readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+#define LSFT_CAPSLOCK_ENABLE
+    This will enable double tap on Left Shift to toggle CAPSLOCK

+#define IDLE_TIMEOUT_ENABLE
+    Enables Timer functionality; for RGB idle timeouts that can be changed dynamically

+    Functions:
+        void timeout_update_threshold(bool increase)  // change threshold: true = increase, false = decrease
+        void timeout_reset_timer(void)  // resets timer (put in process_record_user if you override it) void timeout_tick_timer(void)   // registers time ticks (put in maxtrix_scan_user if you override it)

+Other Functions:

+activate_numlock(bool turn_on)  // true = turn on NUM LOCK, false = off